 WINDOW TINTING FOR TURTLES

-Sea turtles love the Gulf Coast’s sandy white beaches about as much as we do!
-Florida has a large population of turtles that rely on our beaches for nesting zones to bury their eggs in the sand at night.
+Florida has a large population of sea turtles that rely on our beautiful beaches for nesting zones to bury their eggs in the sand at night.

 Unfortunately, their natural habitats are disturbed by artificial light emitted from buildings and houses along the shore.
 Too much of this light discourages female turtles from nesting, potentially putting their population at risk.
 If female turtles fail to nest after multiple crawls to the shore, they resort to poor nesting spots or deposit their eggs in the ocean.
 In either case, the outlook for the survival of the hatchlings is not good.